Picture shows optometrist examining patient's eye

 News & Updates

-At its November 15, 2025, Board meeting, the Board proposed several rules for review including rules related to informed consent for telehealth visits and related to military licensing.
+At its February 20, 2026, Board meeting, the Board adopted rules related to informed consent for telehealth visits and related to military licensing.
+Those adopted rules were submitted to the Texas Register on February 24, 2026, and will be final on March 16, 2026.
 Find more information here.

-Renewal applications for licenses set to expire on December 31, 2025 are open.
+Renewal applications are still open.
 Please be sure your continuing education is up to date in your CE Broker account prior to renewal.

 Upcoming Meeting Schedule